ldeffenb/Swarming-Wikipedia/README.md

 1. Use wget to download the specified zimURL to archive.zim
 2. Use [zimdump](https://github.com/openzim/zim-tools) to extract archive.zim to the archive subdirectory
-3. Activates node.js to execute a compiled TypeScript which does the actual uploading
+3. Activate node.js to execute a compiled TypeScript which does the actual uploading

 The Swarming-Wikipedia TypeScript does the following